Brihatkatha: Relevance

 The earliest reference to Vikramāditya is traced in the lost Brihatkatha.
 Guṇāḍhya describes the great generosity, undaunted valour and other qualities of Vikramāditya, whose qualities are also mentioned by Satavahana king Hāla or Halavahana, a predecessor of Gautamiputra Satakarni in his Gaha Sattasai; Guṇāḍhya and Hāla lived close to the time of Vikramāditya.

 Guṇāḍhya wrote the Brihatkatha in the little-known Prakrit called Paiśācī, the language of common people of the border regions of Northwest India.
 Daṇḍin asserts the fundamental importance of the Brihatkatha and states that it was written in prose and not in poetic form suggested by the three known Kashmiri rescensions Haracaritacintamani of Jayaratha included.

 Brihatkatha must have been a storehouse of tales about heroes and kings and gods and demigods and also about animals and birds.
 Kshemendra's Brihatkathamanjari must be a faithful summary of the original which too was in eighteen Books called Lambakas.
 The earliest version must have been the Bṛhatkathāślokasaṃgraha of Budhasvamin, the complete work of which has not been found.

-Guṇāḍhya must have lived a glorious life; he must have been a versatile writer, a master of literary art capable of weaving into his story of romantic adventures all the marvels of myth, magic and fairy tale.
-The stories forming the Brihatkatha had a divine origin which origin is recounted by Somadeva.
-Since King Satvahana has been identified with Shalivahana, Guṇāḍhya must have lived around 78 CE.
-Guṇāḍhya is perhaps the only author of a well-known text who speaks in the first person.
-His story is told from his point of view, not by an unseen, omnipresent narrator as in the case of Vyasa and Valmiki.
+Guṇāḍhya was thought to have been a versatile writer, and well professed in literary featuring myths, magic and fairy tales.
+The stories forming the Brihatkatha are said to have had a divine origin which origin is recounted by Somadeva.
+Since King Satvahana has been identified with Shalivahana, Guṇāḍhya may have lived around 78 CE.
+Guṇāḍhya's story is told from his point of view and not by an unseen, omnipresent narrator, as in the case of Vyasa and Valmiki.